 My son, bless his heart, was trying to fix something for us.
 We had an electric wine opener that was dying a slow death.
 Probably from over-use so much love.
 I never knew such a thing could happen, that we could wear an opener out, but apparently even a wine opener gets tired.
 He thought he could take it all apart and (I guess) reconfigure the gears.
 If all else fails, he could superglue the heck out of it.
 Enter “GLUEMAGEDDON”!

-He chose this method all without placing anything underneath the part of the counter he was working on.
+He chose this method without thinking it all the way through.
+Without placing anything underneath the part of the counter he was working on.
 He didn’t use the craft room I have slaved over for so long where at least it wouldn’t be the first thing people would see when they come into the house.
 Where fixing the craft counter would be relatively easy and inexpensive by sanding and refinishing or just replacing the homemade wood counter.
 Little did he know the carnage his little escapade would leave behind.
 When I realized what had happened, it was like I was in a horror movie….I actually heard the “Psycho” music in my head when I noticed it.
 With each sharp note from the violin in my head, the countertop got closer and closer.

 I didn’t notice it at first because 1. who can even see superglue on a white countertop? and 2. it was about 11 p.m. when I got home and I was just happy to walk into a clean kitchen.
 (First tip-off that something was wrong, the kitchen was clean).
 In the morning though, after a couple of cups of coffee, I was cleaning the kitchen (because I am always cleaning the kitchen) and noticed this spot that was raised on the quartz countertop on the island.
 Then I found another.
 And another.
 I tried to scrape them off with the nearest tool available (my fingernail) but they wouldn’t budge.
 Then I slowly glided my hand over the counter, which is 8′ by 5′, and felt what seemed to be a thousand little raised spots.
 I thought I would just clean them.
 NOPE!
 Not happening.
 I replayed the events from the day before and I remembered that my son was going to try to fix the wine opener.
 Then I caught a glimpse of the empty superglue bottle sitting next the wreckage of the wine opener that was now gears and springs and tiny plastic pieces sitting on the craft counter.
 (Now he uses the craft counter.)
 Enter “Psycho” music again.
 It immediately hit me and made my stomach hurt.
 This was superglue and I was never going to get it off!